 However, Husky-Pitbull mixes can experience a few health problems that you should be aware of.
 Many, for example, are susceptible to skin and coat problems, and they may even be allergic to some proteins.
 Fortunately, most of these issues are fairly easy to treat, and sometimes you can improve their skin and coat health by simply supplementing their diet with omega-3 fatty acids.

-In many respects, you can care for a Pit-Bull-Husky mix the same way you would any other large-breed dog.
+In many respects, you can care for a Pit-Bull-Husky mix the same way you would any other large dog breed.
 However, there are a few things you’ll want to be particularly aware of to ensure your new pet remains healthy and happy.
-This includes the food and toys you provide, as well as making sure your new pet has a good place to sleep, ensuring that you bathe him properly and provide him with a suitable flea control.

-On the other hand, adult Pitskies will usually thrive on just about any high-quality food designed for large breed adults.
+On the other hand, adult Husky Pitbull mixes will usually thrive on just about any high-quality food designed for large breed adults.
 The only exception would be those who suffer from food allergies or specific skin problems.
-But don’t worry: We have you covered in either case.
-We discuss some of the best foods for large breeds here, and we review a few of the best foods for dogs with food allergies here.

 Pitskies will often develop destructive chewing behaviors if not provided with enough mental stimulation and exercise.
 But you don’t want to try to eliminate chewing behaviors completely – they’re a natural part of dog biology.
 Accordingly, you must provide your new pet with a safe chew toy.

 But note that Pitskies are often very aggressive chewers, so you can’t just give them any old chew toy.
 You have to give them a toy that will hold up to their strong teeth and jaws.
 We discuss a few of the most durable chew toys here.
 Just be sure to give your dog the largest chew toy he can comfortably handle, as this will help ensure it lasts and represents less of a choking hazard.